+- when the SynchUpdate feature is supported by the NSACF, the synchUpdateInfo, which contains the total number of registered UEs for network slices which are subject for NASC and optionally a synchUri to enable the NSACF to retrieve registered UEs in the NF Service Consumer for network slices, e.g. when the NSACF determine there is a mismatch.

 The update flag shall be set to "INCREASE" for a UE to be registered to a specific slice, and shall be set to "DECREASE" for a UE to be deregistered from a specific slice.